ptoche/piketty/lectures/Chapter 02/index.md

 - In 1700, world per capita income was less than 70 euros per month, similar to income in the poorest countries of Sub-Saharan Africa today.
 In 2012, it was 760 euros per month.
 - The growth of per capita output over the period 1700–2012 was 0.8% per year, implying a multiplication of output by 10 over 300 years.
 - Average growth of per capita output during 1700–2012 breaks down as follows: 0.1% in the 18th century, 0.9% in the 19th, and 1.6% in the 20th.
-- Average purchasing power barely increased at all from 1700 to 1820, then more than doubled between 1820 and 1913, and increased 6-fold between 1913 and 2010.
+- Purchasing power rose little from 1700 to 1820, then more than doubled between 1820 and 1913, and increased 6-fold between 1913 and 2010.

 ---